 Now Wm, is the energy stored in the magnet’s internal reluctance.

 Look at the model below.
 Dotted lined box is the magnet and one reluctance path Rl for the mechanical load is connected across the magnet.

 Now apply node equation and loop equation, we get

 Now, If we do any mechanical work inside a magnetic field, then the energy required W.

-Again, if we place a electromagnetic coil in the vicinity of a permanent magnet, then this coil will experience a force.
+Again, if we place an electromagnetic coil in the region of a permanent magnet, then this coil will encounter a power.
 To move this coil some work is done.

 This energy density is the co-energy with respect to the permanent magnet and the coil magnet.
 Magnetizing flux intensity for the permanent magnet is H and for the coil is HC.